Doctor-Roboto/Gesture_controller/README.md

 ## Overview

-This package provides a modular framework for controlling an underwater robot using hand gestures.
+This package provides a modular framework for controlling a robot using hand gestures.
 It integrates gesture recognition and trajectory planning (both 2D and 3D) using MediaPipe and OpenCV.
 The system supports multiple modes with real-time switching and includes an optional data collection mode for analysis.
+The program reads the relative positions of fingers in relation to the palm and other fingers using OpenCV integrated through mediapipe to determine the gesture being displayed.
+Trajectory points are generated from a centroid in relation to the detection of knuckle and wrist positions.

+## Hardware requirements

+- Webcam (Recommended minimum 720p 30fps) and good lighting conditions.

 ## Getting started